iExecBlockchainComputing/iexec-doc/poco-protocole.rst

 Parameters
 ----------

-``CONSENSUS_DURATION_RATIO = 10``
+``FINAL_DEADLINE_RATIO = 10, CONTRIBUTION_DEADLINE_RATIO = 7, REVEAL_DEADLINE_RATIO = 2``

+  Parameters of the consensus timer.
+They express the number of reference timers (category duration) that are dedicated to each phase.
+These settings corresponds to a 70%-20%-10% distribution between the contribution phase, the reveal phase and the finalize phase.

+    - ``FINAL_DEADLINE_RATIO`` This describes the total duration of the consensus.
+At the end of this timer the consensus must be finalized.
+If it is not, the user can make a claim to get a refund.

+    - ``CONTRIBUTION_DEADLINE_RATIO`` This describes the duration of the contribution periode.
+The consensus can finalized before that, but no contribution will be allowed after the timer to ensure enough time is left for the reveal and finalize steps.

+    - ``REVEAL_DEADLINE_RATIO`` This describes the duration of the reveal periode.
+Whenever a contribution trigers a consensus, a reveal periode of this duration is reserved for the workers to reveal their contribution.
+Note that this periode will necessarily start before the end of the contribution phase.

+  Example:
-  Duration of the consensus timer (relative to the category duration).
-For a task of category `GigaPlus`, which reference duration is 1 hour, the consensus timer will last 10 hours.
-Therefore, if the task was submitted at 9:27AM, the consensus has to been achieved by 7:27PM (19:27).
+    Lets consider a task of category `GigaPlus`, which reference duration is 1 hour.
+If the task was submitted at 9:27AM, the contributions must be sent before 4:27PM (16:27).
+Whenever a contribution trigers a consensus, a 2 hours long reveal periode will start.
+Whatever happens, the consensus has to been achieved by 7:27PM (19:27).

-``REVEAL_DURATION = 2 hours``

-  Reference duration of the reveal timer.
-This is a fixed value to all categories.
-Note that a reveal timer cannot extend beyound the consensus timer so the reveal duration may be shorter if the consesnsus deadline happens before.

 ``WORKERPOOL_STAKE_RATIO = 30``